thecornisians/happy-notes/README.md

 ## How It's Made:

 **Tech used:**
-HTML, CSS, JavaScript, ejs node, expreess
+EJS, CSS, JavaScript, node, express
----
+--

 ---